When Should You Go to Urgent Care vs ER?

 While there are many options available for medical treatment, the hospital emergency room still plays a very important part in the medical care of individuals when needed.
 A hospital emergency room has full access to all of the diagnostic testing equipment in the hospital, as well as specialized wards, doctors and surgeons who are able to treat any condition.
 The emergency room is equipped and staffed to treat the most life-threatening of medical situations.
 If you are experiencing symptoms of a life-threatening illness or injury such as broken bones protruding through the skin, heart attack, choking, seizure lasting 3-5 minutes, head injury, electric shock, severe burn and many other conditions that require immediate medical attention, call 911 immediately for an ambulance to transport you to the nearest hospital.
 An ambulance can provide emergency medical treatment while in transit to the hospital and alert the hospital of their impending arrival with a description of the symptoms and any treatment administered to prepare the team in the ER for immediate action.

 To learn more about urgent care and the comprehensive medical services that Express Healthcare, LLC – Urgent Care Clinic offers, contact us through the pages on our website.
 We are open 365 days a year and are home to a diversified group of healthcare professionals and state-of-the-art-technology.
-We serve patients from College Park MD, New Carrollton MD, Falls Church VA, Berwyn Height MD, Acredale MD, and Old Town MD.
+We serve patients from College Park MD, New Carrollton MD, Berwyn Heights MD, White Oak MD, Seabrook MD, Laurel MD, Springdale MD, Mitchellville MD and surrounding areas.